 Planning a trip to the island of Nusa Penida or thinking of visiting on a day trip from Bali?
-Read on for a complete guide to this beautiful island including the best attractions and things to do, where to eat, where to stay in Nusa Penida and other tips.
+Read on for a complete guide to this beautiful island including the best attractions and things to do in Nusa Penida, where to eat, where to stay and other travel tips.

 -Written by Claire from Claires Footsteps–